Survey the skies from 190 metres high

-The Turning Torso in Malmö is a neo-futurist residential skyscraper ad the tallest building in Scandinavia.
-The building was designed by Spanish architect, structural engineer, sculptor and painter Santiago Calatrava, and is based on on of his earlier sculptures ”the Twisting Torso”, a white marble piece based on the form of a twisting human being.
+Malmö’s Turning Torso is a neo-futurist residential skyscraper and the tallest building in Scandinavia.
+Designed by Spanish architect, structural engineer, sculptor and painter Santiago Calatrava, it is based on one of his earlier sculptures “The Twisting Torso”, a white marble piece resembling the shape of a twisting human being.

 The Western Harbour